UoA-eResearch/On-Prem-SRE-UserGuide/docs/As_a_researcher.md

   <figcaption> </figcaption>
 </figure>

+> [!NOTE]
-Note: In SRE, as a “Researcher” you cannot save a file in “project-ro” folder.
+In SRE, as a “Researcher” you cannot save a file in “project-ro” folder.
 Saving your files on VM’s “Desktop” and “Documents” folders is **not recommended** as the VMs are replaceable and the data you have saved there could be lost.

 ### Access data from shared or read-only folder
 The researchers can access the data and can analyse it to generate outputs but cannot edit its content.
 Only the data custodian can edit the data in a project's RO folder.